 Photo: Forest & Kim Starr

 Nepeta cataria is a species of plant commonly known as catnip, catmint, or catswort.
 In the mint family (Lamiaceae), it's related to well-known culinary herbs such as basil, thyme, rosemary, and oregano.
 Naturalized and growing wild throughout most of North America, catnip is easy to grow in a garden or pot on the windowsill at home.
 You may have only seen catnip in its dried and cut form for your cats, but it’s actually a very pretty plant that can grow 2-3 feet tall.
 Its leaves are light green, fuzzy, semi heart-shaped, and contains whorls (radiating growth pattern that wraps around the stem) of white and/or purple flowers.

 How does it affect humans?

 Catnip is a nervine, which helps calm nervous tension and is nourishing to the nerves.
 Herbalist Matthew Wood states that catnip is the mint nervine to give “when in doubt,” meaning it’s a go-to for nervous problems that can't be deduced to a more specific remedy.
-Catnip, however, has a particular affinity for pain or anxiety that rises upward from the stomach.
-If you’re the type of person who internalizes your stress and feels anxiety rising in your chest, catnip can be an excellent herbal ally.
-Personally, I like to work with catnip if I'm experiencing painful, rising gas from something I ate or am feeling nervous about an upcoming event.
+Catnip, however, has a particular affinity for discomfort or worry that rises upward from the stomach.
+If you’re the type of person who internalizes your stress and feels tension rising in your chest, catnip can be an excellent herbal ally.
+Personally, I like to work with catnip if I'm experiencing uncomfortable, rising gas from something I ate or am feeling nervous about an upcoming event.

 Photo: D. Gordon E. Roberton